Crafting a Custom Rustic Wine Rack: A Journey of Handmade Decor

 Building the Frame

-Once the layout marks were complete, the rungs were glued and nailed into place on each side panel.
+Once the layout marks were complete, I glued and nailed the rungs into place on each side panel.
+After assembly:

 This stage is where the structure of the wine rack really starts to come together.